Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 FROM '../source_data/clubs.tsv';
 ```

-__Note__: The three letter codes i have used here are those used by Wikipedia.
+__Note__: The three letter codes I have used here are those given Wikipedia.
 I am not sure if they are official but they are suitable identifiers because they are both short and unambiguous while club names are tedious to type and ambiguous; is it "Manchester United", "Man U", or just "United"?
 The three letter code "MUN" is much easier.
 When we want to use the full club name, in reports for example, we can join to this table to get it.